- Building Approvals

 - Contact Us

-You must appoint a Principal Certifying Authority (PCA) before you commence any building work.
-The PCA will arrange for a Construction Certificate (CC) or Complying Development Certificate (CDC) to be issued for any work which you wish to carry out.
+You must appoint a Principal Certifier before you commence any building work.
+The Principal Certifier will arrange for a Construction Certificate (CC) or Complying Development Certificate (CDC) to be issued for any work which you wish to carry out.

-In addition to the approval, the PCA will also inspect the building work at various stages throughout the build.
+In addition to the approval, the Principal Certifier will also inspect the building work at various stages throughout the build.
 Professional Certification Group will visit the site during the course of construction and inspect the structure to ensure that compliance is being obtained.

-Once the building work is completed the PCA will again visit the site and conduct a final inspection to determine if an Interim or Final Occupation Certificate (OC) can be issued.
+Once the building work is completed the Principal Certifier will again visit the site and conduct a final inspection to determine if an Interim or Final Occupation Certificate (OC) can be issued.

 A Construction Certificate is required to approve building work where a Development Consent is required from the local Council.